-The purities of silver and gold are designated in terms of several systems which do not apply to other metals.
-Fineness is used to designate purity in parts per thousand by weight; hence, 995 fine gold is 99.5% gold, and 925 fine silver (sterling silver) is 92.5% silver.
-Gold bullion, as traded, is at least 995 fine and silver bullion at least 999 fine.
-Gold purity for jewelry applications is specified in karats, where 1 karat is 1/24th part of gold; hence, for example, 18 karat gold is 75% gold.
+The purity of precious metals, particularly silver and gold, is designated through specialized systems.
+Fineness indicates purity in parts per thousand by weight; for example, 995 fine gold contains 99.5% gold, while 925 fine silver (sterling silver) contains 92.5% silver.
+Gold bullion traded commercially must be at least 995 fine, and silver bullion at least 999 fine.
+For jewelry applications, gold purity is specified in karats, where 1 karat represents 1/24th part of gold—making 18 karat gold 75% pure gold.

 Carats | Fineness | % Gold | |